JoJo's Bizarre Adventure: All Star Battle: Game modes

 All Star Battle features many different game modes.
-Story Mode is a single player option that allows players to go through an original story inspired by the first eight parts of the manga, with the eighth part featuring the protagonists of all eight parts.
+Story Mode is a single player option that allows players to go through an original story inspired by the first eight parts of the manga, with the eighth part featuring the protagonists of all eight parts in a series of original "what-if" battles.
 Players control the protagonists of the series, partly reenacting various scenes from the manga.
 After completing a Part's Story Mode once, a new option known as Another Battle opens up, allowing the player to play as the opposite character in the Story Mode matches, taking on the role of the series' antagonists.
 It is only through Story Mode that additional on-disc characters are unlocked through play.

 Campaign Mode is an online mode where players can unlock items known as Customize Medals which allow them to change the preset appearance and mannerisms of their unlocked characters.
 Campaign Mode also features several random events that can assist the player in either Vision or Boss matches, such as Rudol von Stroheim depleting the opponent's health bar, Cioccolata increasing the rate at which Boss HP is depleted when more Energy is used, or Ken Oyanagi offering the player a game of rock-paper-scissors to confirm that the next match will be a Boss match of the player's choice.
 The player can receive Energy as a result of a random event, or it can be purchased via microtransactions.

 Versus Mode features both local offline play and online play in either free battles or ranked matches which affect a player's Battle Score.
 The Western version of the game adds an Arcade Mode, in which the player faces up against eight computer-controlled opponents.

-In the remaster, the Story and Campaign modes are replaced by All-Star Battle mode, which features 100 battles, featuring battles from the manga (with each page featured a boss battle against an antagonist of a particular part) and original "what-if" battles (with the eighth part only focusing on the original "what-if" battles against the protagonists of the first seven parts, with the protagonist of Baoh as the boss of that part), with unique conditions through which players can unlock costumes and background music.
-The Versus mode now features 3-on-3 team battles and a tournament function.
+In the remaster, the Story and Campaign Modes are replaced by All Star Battle Mode, which consists of over 100 individual battles, each with their own conditions and special missions for rewards.
+These include reenactments of battles from the original story and original "what-if" battles.
+Each page also features an unlockable boss battle reenacting a major battle in the original story.
+In addition, Versus Mode now features 3-on-3 team battles and a tournament function.